swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         @RegexComponentBuilder content: () -> R,
         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

-    /// Returns a new collection in which all occurrences of a sequence matching
-    /// the given regex are replaced by another collection.
-    /// - Parameters:
-    ///   - regex: A regex describing the sequence to replace.
-    ///   - maxReplacements: A number specifying how many occurrences of the
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
-    ///   - replacement: A closure that receives the full match information,
-    ///   including captures, and returns a replacement collection.
-    /// - Returns: A new collection in which all occurrences of subsequence
-    /// matching `regex` are replaced by `replacement`. public func replacing<R: RegexComponent, Replacement: Collection>(
-        _ regex: R,
-        maxReplacements: Int = .max,
-        with replacement: (Regex<R.RegexOuput>.Match) throws -> Replacement
-    ) rethrows -> Self where Replacement.Element == Element

     /// Returns a new collection in which all matches for the regex
     /// are replaced, using the given closures to create the replacement
     /// and the regex.